 - E37: Tailored support for the employed to access courses

 - E33: Employment support for economically inactive people

 For more information, please see the UKSPF prospectus.

 Southend has received £1.3 million for core UK SPF funding to cover a three-year delivery period from 2022 - 2025.
 Southend City Council engaged with a wide range of local partners to write an investment plan which set out the local aims and funding priorities.
 As Lead Local Authority delivering the UK SPF, we are responsible for:

 - sending out the call for applications

 - paying grants to successful applicants

-- managing and monitoring successful projects
+- managing and monitoring the projects that receive funding

-- communities and place: impactful volunteering and/or social action projects
+- volunteering or social action

 You can find out more about the successful call 1 projects here Volunteering/Social Action